 Recently, I’ve been working on trying to finish up a migration from Exchange Server 2010 to Office 365.
 There are potentially numerous mailboxes that aren’t used and those won’t be migrated to Office 365 because there’s no sense in paying for licensing for them.

 How do you determine what mailboxes are in use?

-$PSSession = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri http://<ExchangeServerFQDN>/PowerShell/ -Authentication Kerberos -Credential $Cred
+$Cred = Get-Credential $PSSession = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://<ExchangeServerFQDN>/PowerShell/ -Authentication Kerberos -Credential $Cred Import-PSSession -Session $PSSession

 Thoughts, questions, comments?
 Please post them as a comment to this blog article.